 The 1920s saw the acquisition of virtually all of the river basin from Argonne Road to the Idaho state line by the Inland Empire Paper Company.
 In the ensuing years, much of what is now Riverside State Park was acquired for preservation by Washington State Parks and Recreation Commission.
 The riverfront properties inside the Spokane City limits were developed primarily as railyards and manufacturing.
 Much of the natural beauty of the downtown river section was either inaccessible or devalued.

-Finally, the EXPO ’74 World’s Fair became the event that transformed downtown Spokane.
+Finally, EXPO ’74 World’s Fair became the event that transformed downtown Spokane.
 EXPO restored the riverfront’s openness and public access.
 The legacy of Riverfront Park became the demonstration of our ability to protect one of our most valuable and eternal resources.

 In 1979, Spokane County Parks proposed a bicycle/pedestrian pathway along the river from Argonne Road to the Idaho state line.
 This idea was nurtured by the Parks and Recreation Committee of the Spokane Valley Chamber of Commerce in 1984 as they explored recreational opportunities along the river.
 In 1986, they proposed a 10.5 mile trail to be built in conjunction with the Washington Centennial in 1989.
 Creative thinking quickly expanded this idea into a coordinated effort with our neighbors in Coeur d’Alene, Idaho.
-The concept was to build a two-state recreational trail from the Spokane House at the confluence of the Spokane and Little Spokane Rivers to the east side of Coeur d’Alene Lake, some 60 miles in length.
+The concept was to build a two-state recreational trail from Lake Spokane to the east side of Coeur d’Alene Lake, some 60 miles in length.